 Supported by a studentship from the Medical Research Council and with some financial help from his family, Crick went to Cambridge and worked at the Strangeways Research Laboratory.
-In 1949 he joined the Medical Research Council Unit headed by M. F. Perutz of which he has been a member ever since.
+In 1949 he joined the Medical Research Council Unit headed by M. F. Perutz.
 This Unit was for many years housed in the Cavendish Laboratory Cambridge, but in 1962 moved into a large new building - the Medical Research Council Laboratory of Molecular Biology - on the New Hospital site.
-He became a research student for the second time in 1950, being accepted as a member of Caius College, Cambridge, and obtained a Ph.D. in 1954 on a thesis entitled «X-ray diffraction: polypeptides and proteins».
+He became a research student for the second time in 1950, being accepted as a member of Caius College, Cambridge, and obtained a Ph.D. in 1954 on a thesis entitled "X-ray diffraction: polypeptides and proteins."

 A critical influence in Crick's career was his friendship, beginning in 1951, with J. D. Watson, then a young man of 23, leading in 1953 to the proposal of the double-helical structure for DNA and the replication scheme.
 Crick and Watson subsequently suggested a general theory for the structure of small viruses.

 Crick in collaboration with A. Rich has proposed structures for polyglycine II and collagen and (with A. Rich, D. R. Davies, and J. D.Watson) a structure for polyadenylic acid.

 In later years, Crick, in collaboration with S. Brenner, concentrated more on biochemistry and genetics leading to ideas about protein synthesis (the "adaptor hypothesis"), and the genetic code, and in particular to work on acridine-type mutants.